webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Tables/Salvage-From-A-Spacecraft.md

 tags:
   - Compendiums/CSRD/en/Tables
   - Table/Salvage/Spacecraft
+title: Salvage From A Spacecraft
+collection: Tables
+kind: Table
 ---
 ## Salvage From A Spacecraft
 If the derelict ship was subject to vacuum, partly destroyed in combat, or damaged by some other disaster or close encounter with a space hazard, salvaged items are usually degraded, and are valued at one price category less than noted.
 The GM may decide an object is completely unrecoverable (worthless) or works fine.